-18. Missing Student Policy
+15. Missing Student Policy

-If any member of the Carroll College community has reason to believe that a student who resides in campus housing is missing, they should immediately notify the on-call Residential Life & Housing Senior Staff at 406-459-0540, the Associate Director of Residential Life & Housing at 406-447-5509, or the Dean of Students at 406-447-5434.
+If any member of the Carroll College community has reason to believe that a student who resides in campus housing is believed to be missing for 24 hours, they should immediately notify the Director of Campus Safety and Security at 406-447-4404, on-call Residential Life & Housing Senior Staff at 406-459-0540, the Director of Residential Life & Housing at 406-447-5509, or the Dean of Students at 406-447-5434.
 A student is presumed missing if he/she is overdue in reaching home, campus, or other specific destination for 24 hours past his/her expected time of arrival and/or additional factors that lead college staff to believe that he/she is missing.
+The college does not have to wait a full 24 hours before determining a student is missing, or from initiating notification procedures as soon as it is determined a student is missing.